20 Most Extreme Adventures You Should Go On Before You Die

 If you’re not a climber, this area is still fun and offers great camping and desert hiking.

-Most people prefer to hike the Spider Rock area, though you’ll usually see a couple climbers ascending on any given day.
+Most people prefer to hike the Spider Rock area, though you’ll usually see a couple of climbers ascending on any given day.

-Crested with beautiful lakes, and plentiful trails, we suggest hiking, fishing and swimming after a hard climb.
+Crested with beautiful lakes, and plentiful trails, we suggest hiking, fishing, and swimming after a hard climb.

-#17 Trek Across The Sahara Desert
+#17 Trek across the Sahara Desert

 The Sahara, a combination of sand and rock is quite picturesque in its own right.